-The behavior of the Lorenz case study and the ECG case study is quite similar.
-Notice that, according to Fig. 2 and Fig. 5, it is possible to appreciate a super-linear speed-up for kd-tree implementation when p < 8 and these performance decreases when p > 8.
-The super-linear speed-up is explained due to the fact that the cache memory is better exploited and that when the tree is split
+The behaviour of the Lorenz case study and the ECG case study is quite similar.
+Notice that, according to Figures 1.b and 2.b, it is possible to appreciate a super-linear speed-up for kd-tree implementation when p < 8 and these performance decreases when p > 8.
+The super-linear speed-up is explained due to the fact that the cache memory is better exploited and that when the tree is splitted less searches have to be done at each subtree.
+With respect to the lost of performance, this situation is produced due to different causes.
+The first one is that, evidently, the overhead due to communications increases.
+Also, the most importat cause is that the sequential part of our implementation becomes every time more relevant with respect to the parallel one.